Geraldine Valentino-Smith

 Geraldine Valentino-Smith (born March 5, 1964) is an American politician who represented district 23A in the Maryland House of Delegates and a former member of the Bowie City Council.

-Background
+Early life and education

 Valentino Smith was born in Brooklyn, New York.
 She attended Bowie High School.
 She received a B.S. degree in nursing from The Catholic University of America in 1987.
 She is married with three children.

 Career

 Smith started her career as a clinical nurse with the National Institutes of Health.
 She received a JD. in 1992 from the Columbus School of Law.
 She is an Attorney and a member of the Board of Directors of the Prince George's Municipal Association and is the chair of the legislative committee.
 She is a member of the Committee on Advocacy and Public Policy at the Children's National Medical Center.
 She is a member of the Board of Directors of the Commonwealth Mutual Insurance Company of America and is on the finance committee.
 Since 2011 she has served on many state councils, boards, committees and commissions during her tenure in the state house.

 She was a member of the Bowie City Council, At Large from 2007 to November 15, 2010.
 She is a member of the Climate, Energy and Environment Policy Committee, and Metropolitan Development Policy Committee of Metropolitan Washington Council of Governments.